-Early Detection: Carbon monoxide (CO) is a colorless, odorless gas that is the product of most any incomplete combustion process.
+Carbon monoxide (CO) is a colorless, odorless gas that is the product of most any incomplete combustion process.
 Human hemoglobin has a much greater affinity for CO than it does for oxygen, so suffocation in the presence of significant CO concentrations is actually quick and painless.
 Most modern detectors are sensitive to both smoke and CO and are very reasonably priced.
 Test them regularly, install one anywhere you or your kids might sleep, and take one along in the camper while traveling.
 Smoke detectors are ubiquitous and inexpensive.
 There is no excuse to be without them.

-Crisis Tools: Stash a hatchet or prying tool at a place where you can find it in the dark and in a hurry.
+Stash a hatchet or prying tool at a place where you can find it in the dark and in a hurry.
 Some doors require keys to lock both inside and out and knocking a window out with a hatchet is infinitely preferable to using your hands.

-Escape Ladders: If the window is on the second floor you will need some way to get down without breaking your legs.
+If the window is on the second floor you will need some way to get down without breaking your legs.
 Folding rigid ladders or rope versions that roll up and tuck away are available at modest cost.
 Practice with the gear when it is peaceful so you aren’t trying to read the instructions by the light of a house fire.

-Comm Options: Many Americans no longer maintain landline phones in these days of cellular devices.
+Many Americans no longer maintain landline phones in these days of cellular devices.
 Teach children to be able to relate their address and dial 911 as soon as they are old enough to understand.
 Keep your cell in a consistent spot at night so you can find it in the dark without any undue groping.
 Charging your phone in the same place in the house every time is an easy way to establish these habits.

 Get Covered: Insurance policies come in a variety of flavors at a variety of price points.
-Agreements should be pursued quickly with insurance companies after a fire and familiarity with the details of your policy puts you in a much better position to negotiate.
+Agreements should be pursued quickly with insurance companies after a fire.
+Familiarity with the details of your policy puts you in a much better position to negotiate.
 You also might want to keep a copy, along with insurance contact information, some place other than your home.
 Maintaining a modest stash of important documents in your car or with a friend can ensure you have access to them after a catastrophe.